/images/resources/code-examples/code-examples-dotnet.jpg

 iss=https%3A%2F%2Flogin.example.com%3A8443%2Foauth%2Fv2%2Foauth-anonymous

-The Microsoft libraries validate the state, after which an authorization code grant request is posted to the token endpoint, to redeem the code for tokens:
+The .NET framework validates the state, after which it posts a token request to the OpenID provider to redeem the code for tokens.

 http